Widespread Extended [CII] Emission in High-Redshift Galaxies: Insights from the FIRE-2 Cosmological Zoom-in Simulations: Simulations and Methods

 \begin{itemize} \item $\log(J_{\rm FUV}/G_{0})$ from $-1$ to $5$, in increments of $1$. \item $\log(Z_{\rm gas}/Z_{\odot})$ from $-2$ to $0.4$, in increments of $0.8$. \item $\log(n_{\rm H}/{\rm cm^{-3}})$ from $-1$ to $5$, in increments of $1$. \item $\log(T_{\rm gas}/{\rm K})$ from $1$ to $5$, in increments of $0.5$. \end{itemize}

+We select these grid boundaries to encompass the physical conditions under which most [\ion{C}{2}] emission is produced.
+Gas particles in our simulations with physical conditions outside this grid contribute negligibly to the total [\ion{C}{2}] luminosity (see Figure~\ref{fig:phase}), so we set their luminosities to zero.

-In each \textsc{cloudy} simulation of the parameter grid, we assume $R_{\rm dust} = 0.4$ and include CMB heating and attenuation effects in \textsc{cloudy}.
-We adopt the \textsc{abundance} ISM as the setting of ISM metal abundances.
+In each \textsc{Cloudy} simulation of the parameter grid, we set the ISM metal abundances to \texttt{abundances ISM}.
+We also include CMB heating and attenuation effects\footnote{Turning on the \texttt{CMB} in the \textsc{Cloudy} C17 setup makes the code report line luminosities after taking into account of the isotropic CMB contrast by default, which is a non-negligible effect for high-$z$ [\ion{C}{2}] emission \citep[e.g.,][]{Lagache18,Kohandel19}.
+The attenuation effect is thus automatically included, unless it is manually disabled.
+See Section 7.1 of \cite{Ferland17}.}.
 The simulations are terminated at large distance ($\sim \,$kpc scale) from the incident surface, sufficient to interpolate $L_{\rm [CII],cl}$ of typical gas clouds.

-From this \textsc{cloudy} simulation of a grid of parameters, we can learn how [\ion{C}{2}] emission depends on various conditions and environments of the multi-phase ISM, where we find that $\epsilon_{\rm [CII]}$ is more sensitive to $n_{\rm H}$ than other parameters (see more detailed discussion in Appendix~\ref{appendix:phase}).
-Interpolating $L_{\rm [CII],cl}$ of individual gas clouds of a FIRE-2 galaxy, we obtain the distribution of [\ion{C}{2}] emission, which can be projected onto a plane to produce synthetic 2D surface brightness images of [\ion{C}{2}] ($\Sigma_{\rm [CII]}$).
-To enable direct comparison between UV continuum and [\ion{C}{2}] morphologies, we generate synthetic [\ion{C}{2}] 2D images for each FIRE-2 galaxy at each redshift snapshot, viewed along the same three sightlines defined in the \textsc{skirt} post-processing framework (Section~\ref{subsec:skirt}).
+From these \textsc{Cloudy} simulations of our chosen grid of parameters, we can learn how [\ion{C}{2}] emission depends on various conditions and environments of the multi-phase ISM, where we find that $\epsilon_{\rm [CII]}$ is more sensitive to $n_{\rm H}$ than other parameters (see more detailed discussion in Appendix~\ref{appendix:phase}).
+By assigning the interpolated $L_{\rm [CII],cl}$ to individual gas clouds, we obtain the distribution of [\ion{C}{2}] emission for a given simulated galaxy, which can then be projected onto a 2D plane to produce the image of [\ion{C}{2}] surface brightness ($\Sigma_{\rm [CII]}$).
+To enable direct comparison between UV continuum and [\ion{C}{2}] morphologies, we generate synthetic images of $\Sigma_{\rm [CII]}$ for each FIRE-2 galaxy at each snapshot, viewed along the same three sightlines defined in the \textsc{skirt} post-processing framework (Section~\ref{subsec:skirt}).
 In total, this produces 336 pairs of UV continuum and [\ion{C}{2}] images.